rosmord/jsesh/README.md

     proof-of-concept)

 ## Working with eclipse:

-there seems to be a problem with the eclipse plugin for maven regarding generated sources: the "jsesh" maven module will report missing classes in eclipse.
+There seems to be a problem with the eclipse plugin for maven regarding generated sources: the "jsesh" maven module will report missing classes in eclipse.

 A quick fix: